30 Best Apps that Pay You to Play Games ($$$)

 6. Wizard of Oz Slots

-Wizard of Oz Slots is the only FREE Vegas-style casino slot machine game from The Emerald City!
+Wizard of Oz Slots is the only FREE Vegas-style game from The Emerald City!

-Play new slot games with Dorothy, Scarecrow, Tin Man, and the Cowardly Lion as they travel the Yellow Brick Road to see the Wizard of Oz.
+Play new games with Dorothy, Scarecrow, Tin Man, and the Cowardly Lion as they travel the Yellow Brick Road to see the Wizard of Oz.

-Relive the classic movie and win HUGE PAYOUTS with FREE SPINS and MEGA WILDS in all-new casino slot machines.
+Relive the classic movie and win HUGE PAYOUTS with FREE SPINS and MEGA WILDS in all-new casino machines.

-Collect millions of free credits every day and keep spinning to get bonus credits in the best free casino slot machine games around!
+Collect millions of free credits every day and keep spinning to get bonus credits in the best free machine games around!

 - Wizard of Oz Slots (IOS)